Is Your Customer Experience Really What You Think?

 Once we have identified that perfect customer, now what?
 Certainly we expect to provide goods or services properly, but what is next?
 The service after the sales is every bit as valuable as the sale itself.
 In fact, I believe it is more important, as it sets up your relationship for the future.
 What is the lifetime value of a client in your business?
 Are you maximizing that value?
 Are you aware of the customer lifetime value potential?
 Or are you simply happy with the one-and-done transaction?

-Certified Professional Master Business Coach
+CPA & Certified Professional Business Coach